cramezor/moodle-ssa/course/format/topcoll/Readme.md

 Version Information
 ===================
+28th March 2014 Version 2.6.1.4
+  1. Fixed slight issue with mobile / tablet display issue of toggle all and instructions.
+  2. Fixed issue with Bootstrap 3 breaking the layout of hidden sections when >= 2 columns.
+  3. Fixed hidden section when "Hidden sections are shown in collapsed form." mode breaks columns.
+  4. Fixed slight mobile / tablet display issues as shown on https://moodle.org/mod/forum/discuss.php?d=256093.
+  5. Optimised 'print_multiple_section_page' in 'renderer.php' by using a 'break' instead of a 'continue' when the number of sections is exceeded.

+20th February 2014 Version 2.6.1.3
+  1. Refactoring for the 'Elegance' theme: https://github.com/moodleman/moodle-theme_elegance.

+16th January 2014 Version 2.6.1.2
+  1. Fixed Essential theme overriding toggle text colour - see: https://moodle.org/mod/forum/discuss.php?d=251951.
+  2. Fixed bullet point styles - see: https://moodle.org/mod/forum/discuss.php?d=251944.
+  3. Refactored 'print_single_section_page()' in 'renderer.php' to call parent version of method and thus reduce code duplication and maintenance.
+  4. Removed duplicate section title when editing.

 18th December 2013 Version 2.6.1.1
   1. Fixed issue reported by Graham Woodsford whereby teachers could not create Collapsed Topics courses.
 This is because the validation method 'edit_form_validation' in 'lib.php' was failing the values passed to it.
 These happened to be the